 - Make sure you’ve taken your Required Minimum Distribution (RMD) Don’t depend upon your brokerage or financial advisor to calculate and send your annual RMDs.
 Most do, but it’s up to you, not the brokerage, to follow the rules.
 Penalties for missing your distribution are the most onerous in the tax code: 50% of the amount missed per year.
 So if you miss a $10,000 RMD for two years running, your penalty is already $10,000!
 Plus, of course, the taxes you already owe on a pre-tax distribution.

 The good news is that you can complete my 12-Step Program in an afternoon.
-You may need to repeat the program every December, but it may help to know that there are others just like you out there!
-Help is only a mouse-click away for you and other postpone-aholics everywhere.
+You may need to repeat the program every December – I hope it helps to know that there are others just like you out there.